Dodge Ram SRT-10: Wheels and brakes

 The stock 22 in wheels were fitted with Pirelli Scorpion P305/40R-22 performance tires and modeled after the 10-spoke wheels available on the Viper.
 The brakes for the 2004 model (front and rear) and 2005-06 (rear) were modified from the Ram Heavy Duty truck for use in the Ram SRT-10.
 The standard ABS-equipped brakes were fitted with 15 in rotors in front and 14 in rotors out back.
 2004 models used red-painted two-piston sliding brake calipers front and rear; these were replaced with larger four-piston monoblock calipers up front in 2005–06, designed by TRW and unique to the SRT-10.
 Two NASCAR-inspired brake cooling ducts integrated into the front fascia provide cooling for the Ram SRT-10's brakes.

 Quad cab

 Following the success of the Ram SRT-10 regular cab, Dodge decided to introduce a Quad Cab version starting in the 2005 model year.
-The new Quad Cab was aimed at the performance truck enthusiast who wanted a performance pickup, but not at the expense of room for passengers and towing capacity.
-The Dodge Ram SRT-10 Quad Cab was fitted with a 4.56 final-drive gear ratio to improve low-end acceleration and was rated at 7500 lb towing capacity.
+The new Quad Cab was aimed at enthusiasts who wanted a performance truck, but did not want a single cab.
+The Quad Cab was fitted with a 4.56 final-drive gear ratio to improve low-end acceleration and was rated at 7500 lb towing capacity.
 A body-color aluminum tonneau cover with an aerodynamic spoiler came standard on the Quad Cab.
-The Quad Cab was only offered with a 4-speed automatic transmission, a 48RE borrowed from the Ram Heavy Duty with the Cummins ISB turbo diesel.
+The Quad Cab was only offered with a 4-speed automatic transmission (the 48RE borrowed from the Heavy Duty with the Cummins ISB turbo-diesel).
 The 48RE was rated to handle up to 700 lbft of torque.